Halloween was the last day of the

 Macaron Parlour has some really great flavors - Thai chili with peanuts and honey; candied bacon with maple cream cheese; s'mores; and pumpkin pie.

-Cups of spiced apple cider and spicy hot chocolate (with a gorgeous square marshmallow) from La Newyorkina were a perfect ending.
+Cups of spiced apple cider and spicy hot chocolate (with a gorgeous square marshmallow) from

 No comments: